 A great thing about these bags is their slot'n'stud fasteners.
 Faster than buckles yet secure.
 Better-looking than zips.
 Elegant solutions are so pleasing!

 They come with an instruction sheet and removable waist-strap.
-Plus 3 extra small 10" leather straps.
+Plus 3 additional small 10" leather straps.
 The 48" shoulder strap has two super-duper, smooth, quality steel sliders, making it easy to adjust from either side---very handy!
 For some reason, because the sliders are so easy and smooth to use I find that I'm adjusting the strap on the fly and on the go most times I'm carrying the bag.
 The shoulder strap is also removable.